nikhilsath/crossbook/README.md

 **Purpose:** Manages the relationship-addition modal on detail pages and handles sending add/remove requests for relationships.
 This script enables users to link existing records together without leaving the detail view.

-As of April 2025, `relations.js` also includes `submitMultiSelectAuto(form)` to support autosaving changes from `multi_select` fields, and logic to automatically close dropdowns when clicking outside them.
+As of April 2025, `field_ajax.js` includes `submitMultiSelectAuto(form)` to autosave changes from `multi_select` fields and update the selected tags without a full page reload.
+Dropdowns still close automatically when clicking outside them (handled in `relations.js`).

 **Exported Functions:**